Consequences of missing your EMIs

 Conclusion

-While it can be a little tempting to take loans given how easily they are available, it is more important to evaluate your financial situation and plan your repayments.
+While it can be a little tempting to take loans given how easily they are available, it is more important to evaluate your financial situation and plan your personal loan repayments.

 You can use an EMI calculator to plan your EMIs even before taking a loan.